globewalldesk/revuu/README.md

 # revuu
-Spaced repetition-like command line app for learning and reviewing programming tasks--improving procedural more than declarative knowledge.
+Spaced repetition-like command line app for learning and reviewing programming tasks--improving procedural (as opposed to declarative) knowledge.

 ## User introduction